 This manuscript was prepared with the assistance of ChatGPT (OpenAI, 2024) to support the author in structuring, editing, and refining the scientific narrative.
 All clinical content, surgical details, and final interpretations are original, based on the author’s direct experience and expertise.
 The AI tool was used strictly as an editorial aid and did not contribute to the generation of medical data, analysis, or clinical decision-making.

-Ethics approval: This article is in compliance with ethical principles.
+Ethics approval: This article complies with ethical principles.

 Consent to Participate Declaration: Not Applicable

-All data supporting of this study are available within the paper and its Supplementary Information.
+All data supporting this study are available within the paper and its Supplementary Information.

 References